qorix-group/score/docs/features/persistency/key-value-storage/index.rst

 - Tooling to modify/access content of KVS "from the outside"
 - KVS should store default values
 - Integrity of the KVS should be checked
+- Only allow keys that are predefined to avoid spelling errors

 .. document:: [Your Feature Name]
    :id: DOC__Your_Feature_Name